Ganymede-Bio/website-docusaurus/docs/nodes/App/Benchling_Write_Object.md

 ### Returns
 `NodeReturn`
-  Object containing data to store in data lake and/or file storage
+  Object containing data to store in data lake and/or file storage.